joofio/matchbox/README.md

 FHIR Mapping Language support based on the FHIR Java reference implementation:
 * prototype support for the [$transform operation for StructureMap](http://www.hl7.org/fhir/structuremap-operation-transform.html)
-* convenience operation to $parse a StructureMap from a text respresentation to a StructureMap

 FHIR RI Validation Support for the $validate operation
 * using the org.fhir.core validation RI infrastructure